Background

 Notice the different ways the sf objects for the edges, obs, and pred1km datasets are accessed in the SSN object and used for plotting in the calls to geom_sf.
 Any valid plotting function for sf objects and ggplot in general can be used to create attractive plots of SSN object components.

-Creating a Spatial Stream Network Model Using SSN2
+Fitting a Spatial Stream Network Model Using SSN2

 We can now use the mf04_ssn object to fit a spatial stream-network model relating mean summer temperature to elevation (ELEV_DEM) and mean annual precipitation (AREAWTMAP), with the exponential tail-up, spherical tail-down, and Gaussian Euclidean covariance functions.
 Notice that additive = "afvArea", which is the column we created earlier using the afv_edges and afv_sites functions.